Forex Pivot Points

 Support 3

-Pivot Points Support & Resistance Levels
+Pivot Points Support & Resistance Areas

-Pivot Points as a Forex Trading tool
+Pivot Points as a tool

 The support and resistance levels calculated from the central point and the previous market width may be used as exit points of the open trades, but are rarely used as entry signals.
-For examples, if the price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.
+For examples, if the market price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance zone.

-Analysis of Pivot Points
+Analysis of Pivots Points

-Pivot levels can be used in many different ways.
+Pivot points levels can be used in many different ways.
 Here are a few of the most commonly techniques for utilizing them:

-To download Pivot points technical Indicator:
+To download Pivot points trading Trading Indicator:

 https://c.mql5.com/21/9/pro4x_pivot_lines.mq4

-Once you download it. open it withthe MQL4 Language MetaEditor, Then Compile the indicator by clicking Compile Button & it will be added to your Meta Trader 4 Trading Software.
+Once you download it.
+Open it with the MQL4 Language MetaEditor, Then Compile the indicator by clicking Compile Button & it will be added to your MetaTrader 4 Software.

-NB: Once you add it to your Meta Trader 4 Trading Software, the indicator has extra lines referred to as MidPoints, to remove the extra lines open MQL4 MetaEditor(short cut key-board key - tap F4), & change line 16 from:
+NB: Once you add it to your Meta Trader 4 Platform, the trading indicator has extra lines known as MidPoints, to remove these extra lines open MQL4 Meta Editor(shortcut key-board key - tap F4), and change line 16 from:

 Extern bool mid-pivots = true: